 Then find the brightest window you have and make a space for your plants to settle in.
 Make sure they are away from drafts and from excessive heat sources.
 Bringing your plants indoors while the windows are still open at night will give them the best chance of acclimating.

-If you don't have a sunny window, you can use artificial plant lights.
-Another concern is the dry air in winter.
+If your home doesn't have a sunny window, you can use artificial plant lights.
+Another concern for growing tropical plants indoors is the dry air in winter.
 Keep a spray bottle handy, and mist your plants daily.

 Letting Tropical Plants Go Dormant in Containers